frontsideair/blog/content/blog/how-i-use-nix-on-macos/index.md

 Here are some basic package management commands, you can use this as a cheat sheet.

-- Search for a package:
+- Search for a package (alternatively, you can use [the web interface](https://search.nixos.org/packages)):

   ```
   > nix search nixpkgs ripgrep